 The targets used in all competitions will be the Official rimfire and air rifle targets as supplied.
 These Targets consist of twenty-five (25) record bulls and sighter bulls with best edge (inward) scoring.
-All targets will be scored with a specific gauge to match the calibre of the rifle used, i.e.22.
+All targets will be scored with the same gauge for all classes both air rifle and rimfire.
 Any number of shots may be fired into the sighter bulls to the left and the right of the record targets.
 All shots touch or enter record diagram boxes - HIGHLIGHTED IN RED BELOW - will be counted.
 If the first shot impacts in the record area, the competitor must immediately notify the Range Officer (before firing another shot) who will inspect the target and make note that the shot will not be counted.
 This will only be allowed on one occasion during a match - first shot error.
 Should more than one shot appear on a scoring target, only the lowest score will be counted.
 At the end of the competition, where the impacts on the scoring target are more than 25, a penalty of 1 point will be assigned for every shot in excess in comparison to the allowed number.

 These targets are registered and copyrighted for the use of the WRABF and the ERABSF, which include all member associations.
-In all other circumstances targets can only be utilised by prior agreement with the federations.
+In all other circumstances targets can only be utilized by prior agreement with the federations.

-There are different targets for the 25 metre and 50 metre matches.
+There are different targets for the 25 meters 50 meters matches.
 Sizes here are average printed sizes depending on paper and facilities used - original CAD drawing sizes are smaller.

-The 25 metre target diagram specifications are noted below, with 25 fitted onto A3 paper.

-On 25 metre targets the six ring is black to aid sighting, all other rings are white with black-line borders.
-The central 10 ring is 2 mm in diametre; this is to be obliterated to score a 10X.
+The 25-meter target diagram specifications are noted below, with 25 fitted onto A3 paper.
+On 25-meter targets, all rings are white with blue-line borders.
+The central 10 ring is 2 mm in diameter; this is to be obliterated to score a 10X.

-Dia. ММ In
+Dia MM In

 10 Ring 2.000 0.07874

 9 Ring 8.000 0.31495

 8 Ring 14.000 0.55118

 7 Ring 22.000 0.86614

 6 Ring 30.000 1.18110

 5 Ring 39.000 1.53542

-The 50 metre target diagram specifications are noted below, with 25 fitted onto A3 paper.
+The 50-meter target diagram specifications are noted below, with 25 fitted onto A3 paper.

-On 50 metre targets the 6 and 5 ring are black to aid in sighting, all other rings are white with black line borders.
-The central X ring is 0.792 mm in diametre; this is to be touched to score a 10X.
+On 50-meter targets the 6 and 5 ring are blue to aid in sighting, all other rings are white with blue line borders.
+The central X ring is 0.792 mm in diameter; this is to be touched to score a 10X.